colinmeinke/universal-redux-router/README.md

 The `getState` helper means you don't have to pass initial state between server and client.

-It can calculate initial state for you to pass in when you create a Redux store.
+It calculates initial state that you can use when creating your Redux store.

 ```js
 import { getState } from 'universal-redux-router';